lfr/lfr.github.io/fun/_posts/2020-12-13-the-40-year-old-logging-virgin.md

 ## Time to score that home run

 It's been a long journey, but believe it or not between 3<sup>rd</sup> base and the home plate there's only **a single line of code**.
 We need a hosted centralized log repository, so we need to move away from the rolling file.
 I'm going to use [Serilog.Sinks.Seq](https://github.com/serilog/serilog-sinks-seq) here but since this choice only impacts one line of code, feel free to do your own research and try different solutions.
-You can install the free dev version on the smallest linux box in Azure, it seems to work fine.
+You can install the free dev version of Seq on the smallest linux box in Azure, it seems to work fine.

 ```fsharp
 // replace the rolling file with Seq